apache/tajo/tajo-docs/src/main/sphinx/index/how_to_use.rst

 ---------------

 The first step for utilizing index is to create an index.
 You can create an index using SQL (:doc:`/sql_language/ddl`) or Tajo API (:doc:`/tajo_client_api`).
-For example, the following SQL statement can be used to create a BST index on the lineitem table.
+For example, the following SQL statement will create a BST index on the lineitem table.

 .. code-block:: sql